Pages

 Page life-cycle

-When user opens a new page of the app, init-page generic-function get called.
-It should return or root widget or an object of page class.
+When a user opens a new page of the app, the init-page generic function gets called.
+It should return a root widget or an object of the page class.

-If variable *pages-expire-in* is not NIL, then page will be deleted from memory after this number of seconds.
-Hovewer, each action call extends expiration time to *extend-page-expiration-by* seconds.
+If the variable *pages-expire-in* is not NIL, then the page will be deleted from memory after this number of seconds.
+However, each action call extends the expiration time to *extend-page-expiration-by* seconds.

-A variable *max-pages-per-session* controls the maximum number of pages in one user session.
-Older pages will be expired at the moment, when user tries to open a new page.
+The variable *max-pages-per-session* controls the maximum number of pages in one user session.
+Older pages will be expired at the moment when a user tries to open a new page.

-These settings are NIL by default, but may be used to protect server for DoS attacks where attacker tries to fill all server memory with useless pages.
+These settings are NIL by default, but may be used to protect the server from DoS attacks where an attacker tries to fill all server memory with useless pages.

-If you define your own page class, then you can define page-expire-in, extend-page-expiration-by and max-pages-per-session generic-functions to control how long page should live.
+If you define your own page class, you can define page-expire-in, extend-page-expiration-by and max-pages-per-session generic functions to control how long the page should live.

 Page metadata

 Any data can be associated with a page.
-For example, dependencies loaded into the page are saved into the metadata, to avoid assets duplication.
+For example, dependencies loaded into the page are saved into the metadata to avoid asset duplication.

-You can get current page using current-page function and then retrieve metadata with page-metadata and change it using (SETF page-metadata) or ensure-page-metadata macro.
-Warning, if there are some parallel threads which might change metadata then you should wrap all changing code in with-metadata-lock macro.
+You can get the current page using the current-page function and then retrieve metadata with page-metadata and change it using (SETF page-metadata) or the ensure-page-metadata macro.
+Warning: if there are parallel threads which might change metadata, then you should wrap all changing code in the with-metadata-lock macro.